 Brightpearl can be connected to a number of payment providers which will allow you to processes card payments online.
 These payments can be transferred to Brightpearl to mark the relevant invoices as paid and update your accounting.
 It is recommended that you create a separate bank account for each payment provider you use.
 This will accurately reflect the real world, since money held with one payment provider, e.g. PayPal, will not be visible in you main bank account until you transfer it over.
 This will also allow you to easily see how much money has been processed through each account and allow you to easily reconcile them should you wish to.

 Brightpearl provides several key financial reports, such as the balance sheet and profit & loss.
-There are many more reports available to monitoring accounts receivable, payable, bank accounts, tax and payments.
+There are many more reports available for monitoring accounts receivable, payable, bank accounts, tax and payments.
 Additional filters are also provided to enable you to get the data you need.
 All your reports can be exported to Excel for further manipulation, comparison and analysis.